 - Successfully represented a former Senior Vice President of a division of a leading international provider of intercontinental air freight and ocean freight forwarding and logistics services in a DOJ investigation of that company’s freight-forwarding and customs clearance practices in Nigeria, Saudi Arabia, and other countries and whether such practices resulted in violations of the FCPA.

 - Representation of a U.K. company in a comprehensive FCPA audit of its international business operations.

 - Preparation and implementation of corporate FCPA compliance programs for companies engaged in various industries, including telecommunications, energy, oil and gas, pharmaceuticals and aerospace.

-Corporate Compliance and Criminal Defense Matters
+Corporate Investigations, Compliance, Criminal Defense and Other Matters

 - Represented Gibson Guitar in a high-profile investigation by the Department of Justice and U.S. Fish and Wildlife Service alleging violations of the Lacey Act pertaining to the importation of exotic hardwoods.
 After a controversial three-year criminal investigation which included government search warrants and asset seizures, the parties agreed to a comprehensive resolution of all potential civil and criminal liabilities, including all potential charges against Gibson’s officers, directors and employees.

 - Represented a private equity firm in DOJ investigation of securities disclosure issues and PIPE transactions; persuaded DOJ to cease its inquiry of Pillsbury’s client.

 - Represented the Special Committee of a Japanese manufacturer of optical imaging devices organized to investigate allegations of accounting irregularities before U.S. regulators.